quinnwong31/AlgorithmicTrading/README.md

-# Algorithmic Trading Bot
+# Algorithmic Trading with Machine Learning
 ## Description

-The Algorithmic Trading Bot notebook provides an example of how one can use Jupyter and Python to build an algorithmic trading bot.
+The Algorithmic Trading notebook provides an example of how one can use Jupyter and Python to tune a baseline trading algorithm with machine learning.

 The notebook is divided into the following phases: